vlatan/picogen/README.md

 pip install -r requirements.txt
 ```

 Create an `.env` file, as described in [example.env](example.env).
 Create a `content` directory.
 If you are using your own theme use the following structure.
-You can include aditional templates that extend or use these.
+Note, Inclusion of `sitemap.xsl` is optional.
+You can also include aditional templates that extend or use these.

 ```
 ├── static